 PayPal Buy Now Button

-This plugin allows your users to pay for product and services by using the PayPal Buy Now button.
+This plugin allows your users to pay for products and services by using the PayPal Buy Now button.
 You can place this button anywhere on your store to customize your payment processing flows.

 In addition to standard features, the plugin offers: